 Carpet Drafting: In some cases a black line may be identified running along the wall.
 In most cases it will be an exterior wall or stairwell.
 This is called Carpet Drafting.
 The cause is from air pollutants such as diesel exhaust.
 The air enters the home, without being filtered, through open windows etc. The natural convection in the home causes hot air to rise and cold air to fall.
 Cold air will fall on exterior walls.
 The carpet will act as a filter and remove the pollutants.
 These pollutants will form a dark line along the wall.
-This cannot be prevented but regular cleaning may help.
+This can not be prevented but regular cleaning may help.
 It will occur more rapidly in areas where there are heavy trucks or machinery operating on a regular basis.
 This phenomenon is becoming more apparent as our homes become more energy efficient and airtight.

-Tiles
+Ceramic Shower Tiles

-Ceramic tile is very durable, for routine cleaning use a mild detergent; the grout is porous and will absorb water which will lead to staining, annual sealing of the grout joints with a clear liquid silicone sealer should be carried out.
-Sealing of the grout is your decision and responsibility, it is however recommended.
+Ceramic tile is very durable.
+For routine cleaning use a mild detergent; do not use waxes or sealers.
+As the grout is porous and will absorb water which will lead to staining, annual sealing of the grout joints with a clear liquid silicone sealer should be carried out.
+Sealing of the grout is your decision and responsibility.
+It is however recommended.
+Applying a grout sealer will help to prevent water from penetrating through the grout and into the sub surface wall area.
+It is suggested that the tile surface be wiped down after each shower.
+An alternative that is gaining in popularity is the use of a squeegee.
+Some separation in the grout lines may occur.
+Cracks can be filled using a premixed grout purchased from a tile or hardware shop.